Assurena Insurance Agency is an independent insurance brokerage agency that carries some of the best coverage options in the entire New USA.

 For many expats, the most common options include:

-• Digital Nomad Visa Spain — for remote workers earning foreign income
+• Digital Nomad Visa — remote income

 • Student Visa Spain — for university or long-term studies